rbowsley/lamplighthelp/source/31-1-0_Steps_to_created_a_campaign.markdown

 First of all we'd recommend you review your job description and person specification.
 You may find this checklist helpful:

 - Does it show the salary (range)?
 - Does it focus on the capabilities required to do the job?
 - Do you really need the educational qualifications you list?
 Do you really mean some particular capability which you assume someone with that qualification has?
 - Do you really need a driving license / car?
 You can do a lot of work on public transport.
 - What's your approach to flexible / hybrid work?
 Is it really essential to be in the office?
 - Do you really require experience?
 What does experience bring?
 Can you think about the qualities you're actually looking for that may come with experience?
 Might those qualities have been developed in other ways?

 ### 2. Check your language

-Lamplight includes a [simple copy-paste language checker](/help/index/p/31.0.1) that will look for words that are masculine or feminine coded, or which may be problematic in other ways.
+Lamplight includes a [language checker](/help/index/p/31.1.1) that will look for words that are masculine or feminine coded, or which may be problematic in other ways.
 Go to {{people}} >
 {{recruiter}} > check language of advert and paste in your text to check.